Veg Out: 10 Ways to Eat Meat-Free in Memphis

 City Silo is a sit-down cafe in East Memphis that offers creative clean eating.
 Not everything is vegetarian or vegan, but the restaurant goes out of its way to provide options for all diets and therefore has plenty of options.

 Fuel is a casual American cafe in a converted mechanic’s shop in Midtown.
 They’ve got a ton of options for vegans, vegetarians and omnis alike.
-Try the chili, veggie burgers or tacos.
+They have small plates and pizzas (yes, vegan pizzas!)
 Also, their huge patio is one of the best in Memphis.

 6. Pho Hoa Binh (1615 Madison Ave)